martijndierckx/node-smartevse/README.md

 ### Communication settings
 - Type: TCP
 - Port: 502 (if you set a different port, make sure to configure it in the settings of this package)

+### kWh meters (f.e.
+SDM630)
+You can use the same Modbus gateway for both the SmartEVSE and your kWh meter.
+But make sure the meter is configured to use the same baud rate and a non conflicting Modbus address (10 - 247)

 ## Credits